saketkc/vayuayan/notebooks/README.md

-# Jupyter Notebook Examples for cpcbfetch
+# Jupyter Notebook Examples for vayuayan

-This directory contains interactive Jupyter notebooks demonstrating various use cases of the cpcbfetch package.
+This directory contains interactive Jupyter notebooks demonstrating various use cases of the vayuayan package.

 ## 📚 Available Notebooks

 ### 1. Getting Started (`01_getting_started.ipynb`)
 **Difficulty:** Beginner

-Learn the basics of cpcbfetch:
+Learn the basics of vayuayan:
 - Installing and importing the package
 - Exploring available states, cities, and monitoring stations
 - Getting your location and finding nearest stations